Opinion: Monitoring your teen on social media is healthy

 When it's time to seek help

-According to James, the distinction between normal worry and clinical anxiety is intensity and duration.
+According to James, the distinction between normal worry and clinical anxiety is the intensity and duration of the experiences.
 To what degree do the symptoms impact your daily life, ability to function and relationships?

 If you are experiencing PMAD, many treatment options are available.
 As with regular depression and anxiety, the best form of treatment is usually a combination of medication and counseling.
-Talk with your health care provider about available options.
+It's important to talk with your health care provider about what might be right for you.

 “Pregnancy and postpartum life are often depicted as wonderful times of bonding with your baby,” says Sandra Reynaga, a licensed marriage and family therapist from the program.
 “While that can be the case, there are also times when parents struggle deeply with their mental health, and they need all the support they can get."